solenopsys/reintegration/docs/frameworks/detonation/witepaper/accelerators.md

 ### Types of Accelerators

-MicroKernels can interact with various types of accelerators, provided the necessary drivers are available.
+ComputeSet can interact with various types of accelerators, provided the necessary drivers are available.
 Here are some examples:

 - **CPU** - Standard Processor